(See Overview of Dislocations.)

 X-rays are diagnostic.

-Reduction is usually with sustained, gentle traction and correction of deformity after patients are sedated and given analgesics.
+For elbow dislocations, reduction is usually with sustained, gentle traction and correction of deformity after patients are sedated and given analgesics.
 The following technique is commonly used:

 With the patient supine, the practitioner flexes the elbow to about 90° and supinates the forearm.